vermaharshh/ASIC-Design-Class/asic.md

 ![Screenshot from 2024-07-29 15-58-56](https://github.com/user-attachments/assets/8a0f37cf-a5f8-4ed5-b92b-79bd26a462a6)

-Now we can calculate the number of instructions by subtracting the address of first instruction of main section from address of the first instruction of the next section and divide the result by 4 since each instruction requires 4 memory locations.
+we will calculate the number of instructions by subtracting the address of first instruction of main section from address of the first instruction of the next section and divide the result by 4 since each instruction requires 4 memory locations.

 No. of instructions = (101bc - 10184)/4 = 56/4 = 14 instructions